Updated June 18, 2019 –

 President Reagan was widely ridiculed by many in Hollywood and the media, but his successes muted much of the rancor.
 (Having interviewed both Mr. and Mrs. Reagan on the campaign trail at different times for radio and television stations, I found them to be eloquent and personable.)

-Now, to turbo-charge the economy using the theme of “Make America Great Again,” President Donald Trump implemented similar measures to grow family wage jobs and improve America’s security.
+Now, to turbo-charge the economy using the theme of “Make America Great Again,” President Trump gets it and has implemented similar measures.

-Mr. Trump has or will eliminate economic restraints with the following policies:
+Mr. Trump has or will eliminate economic handcuffs with many policies, which include:

 - Reformed the tax code for individuals and corporation

-- Instead of the Obama-era flat wages, the average wage now continually surpasses three percent
+- Instead of the Obama-era flat wages, the average wage now continually surpasses 3 percent

 - Implemented a corporate repatriation of profit